epfl-ada/ada-2021-project-data-wrestlers/README.md

 The next steps to investigate our research questions are the following:

 1. Split Trump's quotes into time chunks of 100 days and apply Empath, considering the quotes contained in one time chunk as a single document.
-Then compare the time chunks before and after the election, based on how frequent each topic is, what words are the most relevant in each topic, etc.
-2. We use the question 1 analysis, and we look at how the topics varies over time, and interpreting the fluctuations using the list of key events during Trump's presidency.
+Then compare the time chunks before and after the election, based on how frequent each topic is, what words are the most relevant in each topic, etc. We use the question 1 analysis, and we look at how the topics varies over time, and interpreting the fluctuations using the list of key events during Trump's presidency.
-3. Apply two pre-trained sentiment analysis models (Vader and Flair, to compare the result obtained in both) on quotations about Trump to identify positive and negative opinions.
+2. Apply two pre-trained sentiment analysis models (Vader and Flair, to compare the result obtained in both and see if the results are robust) on quotations about Trump to identify positive and negative opinions.
 We look over time to compare with the topics mentioned in Trump's speech.
 We also see if different population groups emerge and identify these groups with the metadata we have on speakers.
 We also compare the population impact results with the polls on Trump's approval ratings.
-4. Extract newspaper names from the URL.
+3. Extract newspaper names from the URL.
 We see if Trump's quotes are more or less cited in certain newspapers.
 We also look at the quotes about Trump to see if certain magazines are more or less in favor of Trump by using the same sentiment analysis as before.

 Note that we already implemented the function to apply LDA on variable sized time chunks of quotes, sadly the parameters are too complicated to set, so we used Empath instead.
-While inquiring about pre-trained sentiment analysis models, two of them seem quite good for us: Vader and Flair.
-Both can take into account negation, intensifiers and can predict a sentiment that it has never seen before.
-Moreover, their uses seems accessible to us.
-The most striking difference between them is that Flair returns only "positive" or "negative" for a sentence, while Vader return a compound between -1 and 1, which is more accurate.

 ## Timeline